Smart Telescopes: Best Buy Guide 2024

 The Vaonis Vespera (classic edition) is available at Agena Astro (USA/WW), High Point Scientific (USA/WW), and Astroshop (EU/WW)

-The Vaonis Vespera II is available at Agena Astro (USA/WW), High Point Scientific (USA/WW), and Astroshop (EU/WW).
+The Vaonis Vespera II is available at Vaonis, Agena Astro (USA/WW), High Point Scientific (USA/WW), and Astroshop (EU/WW).

 Best Smart Telescope for $2500; Vaonis Vespera Pro vs Unistellar Equinox 2